Sam3448/Natural-Language-Processing/README.md

 	It takes two parameters:
 	* file path: the path of the grammar file.
 	* word/words: one word or three words as the original words for finding neighbors

+3. Homework 3: the ./textcat can be used to generate training models based on AddLambda, BackoffAddLambda, Loglinear models.